cheesenonion89/interviewbooking/README.md

 ## /interviewer/new & interviewee/new
 ### POST
-* Creation of a new interviewer/interviwee
+* Creation of a new interviewer/interviewee
 * Expects a json object containing the first name, last name and email address of a new interviewer/interviewee.
-The avalability is optional.
+The availability is optional.

 ## /interviewer/<id> & interviewee/<id>
 ### GET